vfand: A daemon to control fan speed in Vaio laptops

 on that

-device, so it should would with all Vaio laptops supported by the
+device, so it should work with all Vaio laptops supported by the

 driver.